-Zhovkva is only a stone throw from Lviv and makes a fine tour.
+Zhovkva is only a stone throw from Lviv and our Zhovkva Tour is a great way to get to know it.
 This small town that was largely built by Polish noblemen was once a bustling commercial center.
 It’s castle and the beautiful Rynok (market square) account of those busy Renaissance times.
 It also used to be the center of a fairly large Jewish community, whose main synagogue you can still discover.

 Fine Renaissance architecture and a great view on our Zhovkva Tour